-A deposit of \$2.50 is required of each student enrolled in any course designated "Deposit."
+A deposit of \$2.50 is required of each student enrolled in any course designated.
+Deposit."
 Only one deposit is required from any student in one semester.

 151A, 152A, 153, 154.
-Physical Education W. R(0-3) each; I, II, and SS.
+Physical Education W. R_i(0-3) each; I, II, and SS.
 Miss Saum, Miss Geyer, Miss Maytum, and Miss Forchemer.

-Natural dancing, swimming and corrective gymnastics offered throughout the year; hockey, fieldball, soccer, volleyball, tennis, basketball, archery, baseball, track and field sports given in season.
+Natural dancing, swimming, and corrective gymnastics offered throughout the year; hockey, fieldball, soccer, volleyball, tennis, basketball, archery, baseball, and golf given in season.
 Deposit.
 A refund of 50 cents, each semester, is made upon return of key.